 On March 8, 2016, the Court preliminarily approved a settlement reached between Home Depot and the consumer plaintiffs in In re The Home Depot, Inc., Customer Data Security Litigation, No. 1:14-md-02583-TWT.
 The Court found that the settlement was fairly negotiated between the parties’ counsel and that it is fair and reasonable.
-Class members will be notified about the settlement by e-mail or mail by May 2, 2016.

 $13 Million Settlement Fund